|

 palace during the Ming and Qing dynasties.
 Now known as the Palace

-it is the world's largest palace complex and covers 74 hectares.
-It is
+shape, it is the world's largest palace complex and covers 74

-surrounded by a six meter deep moat and a ten meter high wall and
+hectares.
+It is surrounded by a six meter deep moat and a ten meter

 Use your browsers "Go Back" button to return to the